 EVALUATION THEMES PROGRAM KEY EVALUATION QUESTIONS OUTCOME SPECIFIC KEY EVALUATION QUESTIONS RELEVANT LEVEL OF THE PROGRAM LOGIC Effectiveness To what extent have the planned outcomes and outputs been achieved?
-Are current delivery approaches and funding mechanisms the best way to maximise impact or are there other strategies that might be more effective? (addressed in appropriateness) To what extent is the programme attaining, or expected to attain, its objectives and outcomes efficiently and in a way that is sustainable? (addressed in efficiency) To what extent have the Project Services (and any associated targets) been achieved?
-Foundational activities: Community/stakeholder engagement; Developing project/site management plan Controlling pest animals Controlling invasive weeds Managing disease Protecting habitat by controlling access Managing fire regimes Improving land management practices Remediating riparian and aquatic areas gement Project Services To what extent have the Short Term Outcomes (and any associated targets) been achieved?
+Are current delivery approaches and funding mechanisms the best way to maximise impact or are there other strategies that might be more effective? (addressed in appropriateness) To what extent is the programme attaining, or expected to attain, its objectives and outcomes efficiently and in a way that is sustainable? (addressed in efficiency) To what extent have the Core Services (and any associated targets) been achieved?
+Maintain currency of NRM planning and prioritisation of management activities Support the Community including Landcare, Indigenous communities, industry and farmer/grower groups to participate in the delivery of projects Undertake communications Develop Project Designs and Project Proposals Project coordination and MERI Maintain a productive, cooperative and ongoing relationship with the Departments To what extent have the Project Services (and any associated targets) been achieved?
+Foundational activities: Community/stakeholder engagement; Developing project/site management plan Controlling pest animals Controlling invasive weeds Managing disease Protecting habitat by controlling access Managing fire regimes Core Services Project Services Annonistance To what extent is the programme aligned with the needs of the intended beneficiaries?
+Improving land management practices Remediating riparian and aquatic areas To what extent have the Short Term Outcomes (and any associated targets) been achieved?
 Pest, predator and competitor species have been controlled Threats from disease have been contained, reduced or excluded Inappropriate fire regimes have been reduced/halted Actions have been taken to reduce unsustainable use of land within or surrounding the property Actions to reduce nutrient levels have been implemented, and nutrient levels are beginning to stabilise/improve Short Term Outcomes Appropriateness To what extent is the programme aligned with the needs of the intended beneficiaries?
-To what extent is the programme compliant with recognised best practice processes in the field-e.g. the type, level and context of investment and associated activities?
-As a delivery approach, were the foundational activities and management actions to reduce threats an appropriate way to: Deliver the project given community needs and expectations Tailor the project to the environmental conditions of each project site, and Achieve the Medium Term Outcome?
-Short Term Outcomes Medium Term Outcomes To what extent were the on-ground management actions adopted informed by/consistent with: • Species Recovery Plans • Threat Abatement Plans • Conservation Advices • WH Property's statement of OUV • WH Property's Management Plan Short Term Outcomes Medium Term Outcomes Are there any other methods that should/could have been used?
-Short Term Outcomes Medium Term Outcomes Impact In what ways and to what extent has the programme contributed to changing asset condition, management practices, and / or effectiveness of delivery?
+To what extent is the programme compliant with recognised best practice processes in the field-e.g. the type, level and context of investment and associated activities? a derivery approach, were the foundational activities and management actions to reduce threats and appropriate way to: Deliver the project given community needs and expectations Tailor the project to the environmental conditions of each project site, and Achieve the Medium Term Outcome?
+Medium Term Outcomes To what extent were the on-ground management actions adopted informed by/consistent with: Species Recovery Plans Threat Abatement Plans Conservation Advices WH Property's statement of OUV WH Property's Management Plan Short Term Outcomes Medium Term Outcomes Are there any other methods that should/could have been used?
+Short Term Outcomes Medium Term Outcomes mpact In what ways and to what extent has the programme contributed to changing asset condition, management practices, and / or effectiveness of delivery?
 What, if any, unanticipated positive or negative changes or other outcomes have resulted?
 To what extent have the core and project services and short and medium-term outcomes contributed to a reduction in threats to the Outstanding Universal Value of World Heritage properties listed for their natural heritage?
+Medium Term Outcomes What, if any, unanticipated positive or negative changes or other outcomes have resulted?
 To what extent were the changes directly or indirectly produced by the programme interventions?
 To what extent have the End of Project outcomes contributed to the Outstanding Universal Value of World Heritage properties being maintained or improved?
 Medium Term Outcomes Long Term Outcomes